Tuesday, 04 February 2025 00:00

-Cuboid syndrome, also known as cuboid subluxation, occurs when the joints and ligaments near the cuboid bone in the foot become torn.
-If you have cuboid syndrome, consult with Darlyne Cange, DPM from Cange Podiatry, DPM, PA.
+Wound care is an important part in dealing with diabetes.
+If you have diabetes and a foot wound or would like more information about wound care for diabetics, consult with Darlyne Cange, DPM from Cange Podiatry, DPM, PA.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 If you have any questions, please feel free to contact our offices located in Glen Burnie and Ellicott City, MD .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.